Hunde im Stress - Hund versteckt sich und schaut verängstigt

 Pain and illness: Sometimes stress can be caused by pain or discomfort.
 If you can't find any obvious external stressors, have your dog examined by a veterinarian to rule out any health problems.

-Medication changes: Consider whether your dog has recently received any new medications that might cause stress or discomfort.
+Medication changes: Consider whether your dog has recently received any new medication that might be causing stress or discomfort.

 Zeolite can contribute to your dog's well-being >>